 bookingkit and Google – in cooperation since 2019

 Through more than two years of intensive cooperation with Google, we have already laid the most important foundations for the successful marketing of tours, activities & attractions via Google Search and Google Maps as part of Reserve with Google.
 Therefore, bookingkit will of course support Google’s new approach – not only technologically, e.g. via Google’s Things To Do beta program, but also out of conviction, as their renewed commitment to the experience sector brings enormous potential for the online booking of any tours, activities and attractions.

 Review of Reserve with Google

-With the possibility of making tours, activities and attractions directly bookable via Google Search or in Google Maps, Reserve with Google was, and is still, an ideal addition for operators, as even smaller providers can benefit from the popularity and reach of Google tools.
-This option was made available via the use of online travel agencies (OTAs) or an online booking system, and bookingkit was one of the first booking solutions in Europe to integrate Reserve with Google, in addition to many OTA marketing partners.
+With the possibility of making tours, activities and attractions directly bookable via Google Search or in Google Maps, Reserve with Google was, and is still, an ideal addition for operators.
+Even smaller providers can benefit from the popularity and reach of Google tools.
+This option was available via the use of online travel agencies (OTAs) or an online booking system.
+Bookingkit was one of the first booking solutions in Europe to integrate Reserve with Google.
+Of course, in addition to many OTA marketing partners.

 Previous advantages of Reserve with Google at a glance:

 - Additional online booking option directly through Google Search or Google Maps.

 - Most convenient and fastest way to book online, including payment processing